5and5/BO1-FirstRooms/README.md

 * Added grenade wall buy

 ### Five
-* Players start second floor by the elevator (steak out)
+* Players start on the second floor by the elevator (steak out)
 * Added grenade wall buy
 * Blocked stairs so you cant go to mulekick side